ENIGMA-infra/ENIGMA-PD/README.md

 nipoppy init [dataset_root] --bids-source [path_to_existing_bids_data]
 ```

-This command will do the following:
-1. Create a Nipoppy dataset
-2. Copy the BIDSified data into it (may take a long time for large datasets)
-3. Automatically generate a manifest file based on the content of the BIDS dataset
+This command will witll create a Nipoppy dataset (i.e. directory tree) from preexisting BIDS dataset and automatically generate a manifest file for you!

 Then you will just need to fill in some information in `<dataset_root>/global_config.json` and go straight to [processing data with fMRIPrep/FreeSurfer](#running-freesurfer-7)!